Indonesian National Police: Police vehicles

 The police vehicles that are usually operated by the Indonesian Police ("Polri") for patrol and law enforcement activities are mainly, Mitsubishi Lancer, Hyundai Elantra (for some police regions), Mitsubishi Strada/Triton, Isuzu D-Max, Nissan Almera, Ford Ranger and Nissan Navara.
 Such vehicles are usually operated by the "Sabhara" police unit and other units which the vehicles are mainly colored dark-grey.
 In some areas, usually in rural places, the vehicles are not up-to date compared to the ones in the major urban areas in the country, so some police vehicles still use older versions such as the Toyota Kijang and Mitsubishi Kuda.

 Special Investigation units usually operate in black Toyota Avanza and some are unmarked vehicles.
 Police laboratory and forensics ("Puslabfor") units are issued dark-grey police Suzuki APV, Isuzu D-Max, Ford Ranger, Toyota Fortuner or Mitsubishi Fuso Canter vehicles.

 The Traffic Police Corps ("Korlantas") usually uses vehicles such as the Mazda 6, Mitsubishi Lancer, Mitsubishi Galant V6, Toyota Vios, Toyota Corolla, Hyundai Ioniq, Mitsubishi Pajero Sport, Toyota Fortuner (usually for escort), Hyundai Elantra, Tesla Model 3 (mostly in Jakarta), Ford Ranger, Hino Dutro, Isuzu MU-X, and Toyota Hilux (coloured white and blue).
-Some vehicles for traffic patrol are also used such as the Toyota Rush and Daihatsu Terios and suzuki grand vittara.
-Sedan types are usually used for highway and road patrolling and escort.
-Double-Cab types are usually used for Traffic incidents and traffic management law enforcement activities.
+Some vehicles for traffic patrol are also used such as the Toyota Rush, Daihatsu Terios and Suzuki Grand Vittara.
+Sedan types are usually used for highway and road patrolling as well as escort duties.
+Double-Cab types are usually used for traffic incidents and traffic management law enforcement activities.

-Police vehicles coloured orange usually Ford Focus and Mitsubishi Lancer sedans and white-orange Chevrolet Captiva are operated by the Vital Object Protection unit ("Pam Obvit") and usually parked outside and operated for international embassies, airports, and other special specified locations.
+The Pengamanan Objek Vital (Pam Obvit), or in English the Vital Object Protection Unit use sedans coloured in orange such as the Ford Focus and Mitsubishi Lancer and the white-orange Chevrolet Captivas.
+These vehicles are usually parked outside and operated for protecting international embassies, airports, and other special specified locations.
 It is also used by the Tourist police for patrol.